rjshvjy/puvi/.dev-index/code_usage_report.md

   - ... and 3 more

 ### writeoffs
-- Used by modules: writeoff_analytics, opening_balance, material_writeoff
+- Used by modules: writeoff_analytics, opening_balance, tm_input_operations, material_writeoff
-- Files: 3
+- Files: 4

 ### year_end_closing
 - Used by modules: opening_balance, db_utils